Our Health and

 - Athletics and Recreation

 In addition to University-wide plans, all departments and divisions created plans specific to their work areas and communicated these plans to employees.
-Plans address the following, as applicable to each work area.
+Operational plans may include the following elements:

 - Staggered work shifts and lunch breaks